-The Executive Board, ITTF Council, the Integrity Board, the Audit and Finance Committee, the ITTF Tribunal, and various Permanent Committees are key bodies in the worldwide governance of table tennis.
+The Executive Board Committee, ITTF Council Board of Directors, the Integrity Board, the Audit and Finance Finance and Audit Committee, the ITTF Tribunal, and various Permanent Committees are key bodies in the worldwide governance of table tennis.

-These Regulations are developed in accordance with the Statutes and the principles of good governance and adopted to govern the Election Process and Appointment Process of these bodies.
+These Regulations are developed in accordance with the Statutes ITTF Handbook and the principles of good governance and adopted to govern the Election Process and Appointment Process of these bodies.